valankar/ringmod_sidechain/README.md

 ### [example project.zip](example%20project.zip)

 Example Reaper project using the JSFX implementation.
 It shows the track routing needed.
+WARNING: LOWER YOUR VOLUME.